jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

 Technology is the present and the future.
 Including a technology ETF is vital in capturing and profiting from the growth of the world.

-This potfolio has a 5% VaR of about $5,454 and the distrbution of its returns is noticeably more concentrated than the two portfolios above.
+This potfolio has a 5% VaR of under $5.3k and the distrbution of its returns is noticeably more concentrated than the two portfolios above.

 Problem 4.
 Market segmentation